dariye/personal-goals/happy-moments/2017-moments.md

 taste food!
 Spoke at length with Aunt Margaret today which something I quite like doing Working on day 5 of JavaScript30.

+# 01/07/2017
+Cleaned the entire apartment today with two of my roommates.
+Spent some time with my roommates just hanging.
+Completed day 6 of JavaScript30